BuffaloBorn/aws_cert/review_questions/ch7_Databases_&_AWS.md

 accounting back office application on Amazon Relational Database Service (Amazon RDS).
 What should you do?

-- **A. Launch an Amazon RDS DB Instance, and select Microsoft SQL Server Enterprise Edition under the Bring Your Own License (BYOL) model.**
+- A. Launch an Amazon RDS DB Instance, and select Microsoft SQL Server Enterprise Edition under the Bring Your Own License (BYOL) model.
-- B. Provision SQL Server Enterprise Edition using the License Included option from the Amazon RDS Console.
+- **B. Provision SQL Server Enterprise Edition using the License Included option from the Amazon RDS Console.**
 - C. SQL Server Enterprise edition is only available via the Command Line Interface (CLI).
 Install the command-line tools on your laptop, and then provision your new Amazon RDS Instance using the CLI.
 - D. You cannot use SQL Server Enterprise edition on Amazon RDS.
 You should install this on to a dedicated Amazon Elastic Compute Cloud (Amazon EC2) Instance.

-Answer: A
+Answer: B

 11.You are building the database tier for an enterprise application that gets occasional activity throughout the day.
 Which storage type should you select as your default option?